 PREP4BLUE also carries out strategic actions to assure the alignment of our CSA with the evolution of the Mission components, including the Mission Core Network, other contributors to the Mission and other Missions.
 The project helps prepare and empower all relevant stakeholders to play an active role in the Mission.

 JPI Oceans is leading two Tasks: One in the Work Package on Project Coordination, Synergies, and Communication (WP1) and one in the Work Package on Supporting an Enabling Environment (WP5):

 Task 1.3 – Creation of synergies with European initiatives and organisations

 Task 1.3 seeks to amplify the call for mission action by mobilising signatories to join the Mission Charter.
-The task will identify collaboration potential with relevant initiatives and organisations and become part of the Mission development, with a particular focus on making links between Ocean and Water actors for R&I. This requires forming a network and regular interaction with (1) European Partnerships; (2) Research Infrastructures across the land-ocean continuum (e.g. ESFRI Projects / Landmarks); (3) Sea basins initiatives with regionally focused SRIAs (4) EU Macro-regional marine strategies (5) Regional intergovernmental instruments such as River basin commissions, Regional Sea Conventions and Regional Fisheries Management Organisations; (6) Scientific organisations and advisory bodies.
+The task identifies collaboration potential with relevant initiatives and organisations and becomes part of the Mission development, with a particular focus on making links between Ocean and Water actors for R&I. This requires forming a network and regular interaction with (1) European Partnerships; (2) Research Infrastructures across the land-ocean continuum (e.g. ESFRI Projects / Landmarks); (3) Sea basins initiatives with regionally focused SRIAs (4) EU Macro-regional marine strategies (5) Regional intergovernmental instruments such as River basin commissions, Regional Sea Conventions and Regional Fisheries Management Organisations; (6) Scientific organisations and advisory bodies.